Reviews

 Kirkus Reviews

-"IS IT NIGHT OR DAY? by Fern Schumer Chapman, tells the story of Edith Westerfeld, a 12-year-old Jewish girl whose parents send her, alone, to the United States in 1938 to escape the Nazis.
+Is It Night or Day? by Fern Schumer Chapman, tells the story of Edith Westerfeld, a 12-year-old Jewish girl whose parents send her, alone, to the United States in 1938 to escape the Nazis.
 Told in Edith's voice, the novel captures both the specific fears of a child fleeing the Holocaust and the more general experiences of immigrants adjusting to life in a new country.
 It's easy to identify with Edith's loneliness and loss.
 Her story puts a human face on one way that Jewish children survived the Nazis."

 The Crimson Review of Children's and Young Adult Literature (University of Alabama's School of Library and Information Studies)